 Responses to the project's National Environmental Policy Act (NEPA) scoping letter in 2017 did not identify any known resources of concern in the project area.
-However, a species list generated using the Information for Planning and Consultation (IPaC) tool on December 2, 2020 indicates that the project site is located within the range of the Federally endangered Indiana bat (Myotis sodalis) and Federally threatened Northern Long Eared Bat (Myotis septentrionalis) (USFWS 2020).
+However, a species list generated using USFWS' Information for Planning and Consultation (IPaC) tool on December 2, 2020 indicates that the project site is located within the range of the Federally endangered Indiana bat (Myotis sodalis) and Federally threatened Northern Long Eared Bat (Myotis septentrionalis) (USFWS 2020).
 In accordance with the project review procedures provided by the USFWS Pennsylvania Field Office, a PNDI review was completed for this project.
-The PNDI screening concluded that no further consultation is required for all four of the federal and state agencies that have jurisdiction over federal and state-listed species, including the U.S. Fish and Wildlife Service, Pennsylvania Game Commission, Pennsylvania Fish and Boat Commission, and Pennsylvania Department of Conservation and Natural Resources.
+The PNDI screening concluded that no further consultation is required for any of the federal and state agencies having jurisdiction over federal and state-listed species, including the USFWS, PGC, PFBC, and DCNR.
 This was coordinated with USFWS, who confirmed that no further consultation with their agency is required under Section 7 of the Endangered Species Act of 1973 as amended by P.L.
 96-159.